 No specialists found for this search.

-The compliance obligations every Bromley commercial premises must meet
+Plumbing compliance areas for Bromley commercial premises

 Commercial gas work requires specific commercial categories — a domestic Gas Safe registration does not automatically cover commercial premises.
+Domestic and commercial appliances are different categories on the Gas Safe register.

 Legionella risk in Bromley commercial premises

-High-risk scenarios specific to Bromley commercial premises include: stored cold water tanks in commercial premises where water temperature rises seasonally, calorifiers and hot water storage cylinders operating below 60°C, spray taps and aerosol-generating outlets, and cooling towers where present.
+In Bromley’s hard water, scale, sludge and biofilm can contribute to conditions that support bacterial growth in commercial water storage systems.
+Higher-risk scenarios include stored cold water tanks where temperature rises seasonally, calorifiers and hot water storage cylinders operating below 60°C, spray taps and aerosol-generating outlets, and cooling towers where present.

-TMV2 servicing in Bromley commercial premises
+TMV servicing in Bromley commercial premises

-TMV2 valves must be serviced annually.
-The service confirms the valve is blending correctly, the fail-safe function is operational — shutting off flow if cold water fails — and the outlet temperature is within the correct range.
+A TMV service confirms the valve is blending correctly, the fail-safe function is operational — shutting off flow if cold water fails — and the outlet temperature is within the expected range.
+A valve that fails to shut off on cold water loss can deliver scalding water directly to the outlet.

 Commercial plumbing across Bromley’s commercial property types